Lifetime Think: Safety Test Out – A thorough look to Proactive Safety

 1. Understanding Workplace Hazards:

-• Ergonomic hazards: Maintain proper posture and utilize ergonomic tools to avoid repetitive strain injuries.
+- Ergonomic hazards: Maintain proper posture and apply ergonomic tools to avoid repetitive strain injuries.

 2. Proactive Measures: